U-Haul Trailers: Information and Alternatives

 How much does it cost to rent a trailer from U-Haul?

-What are my alternatives to towing a U-Haul trailer?
+Are there any alternatives to towing a trailer?